std282/mdromgen-old/README.md

 ## Preparation

-I will assume that user is at least somewhat experienced in C programming and using GNU utilities for programming.
+I will assume that user is at least somewhat experienced in C and GNU Make.

 Currently, I am not sure whether it's possible to use this on Windows natively.
 I am working on Windows 10 Pro with Ubuntu in WSL, and I'm sure any Linux-based OS user will be able to use the generator properly, given they're capable of GCC installation.

-You need to have next three packages installed:
+You need to have next four packages installed:

 1. Native GCC (i.e. GNU compiler that generates code for your host system)
 2. GNU Make.